williamShuppert/williamShuppert/README.md

 :computer: I'm a computer science student at the University of Cincinnati.

-I have experience with:
-- Java
-- Python
-- C++
-- HTML/CSS/Javascript

 :books: I want to continue to keep learning and growing my skill set!

 <!--